Writing documentation or website content

 • edit the reStructuredText files located in /docs_src/source

-• build the documentation by runing the build_docs.py script
+• build the documentation by running the build_docs.py script

 • check the changes locally by opening the /docs/index.html file with a web browser

-• push the code to the github repository
+• push the code to the GitHub repository.
+Note that the /docs/ folder is not pushed to the GitHub repository

 Building the documentation, and editing the tutorials or the documentation of the functions requires specific instruction given below.